-You must perform a system reset (ATZ) before the changes take effect!

-Before you can use you Bluefruit LE module in the Bl r HID over GATT keyboard, you uetooth preferences panel. ı will need to bond your mobil e device with the
+As of firmware version 0.6.6 this command is now an alias for AT+BLEHIDEN You must perform a system reset (ATZ) before the changes take effect!
+Before you can use your HID over GATT keyboard, you will need to bond your mobile device with the Bluefruit LE module in the Bluetooth preferences panel.
+Enable BLE keyboard support then reset AT+BLEKEYBOARDEN=1 OK ATZ OK Disable BLE keyboard support then reset AT+BLEKEYBOARDEN=0 OK ATZ OK

-'''

-Enable BLE keyboard support then reset

-AT+BLEKEYBOARDEN=1

-OK

-ATZ

-OK

-Disable BLE keyboard support then reset

-AT+BLEKEYBOARDEN=0

-OK

-ATZ

-OK

-'''